godatadriven/taster-sessions/README.md

 ## Contacts

-Please reach out to [contact] if you have any questions.
+Please reach out to Vadim Nielson if you have any questions.